 Whether you’re looking for individual instruments such as thermometers, rain gauges, or a complete weather station, La Crosse puts a wide range of products at your disposal.
 The company also has a line of weather radios in case you want to monitor incoming cold fronts and have even more time to prepare.

 Netatmo offers energy and weather monitoring solutions for residential use.
-Their weather station design features a rain gauge, thermometer, an optional indoor module and a wind gauge.
+Their weather station design features a rain gauge, thermometer, an optional indoor module, and a wind gauge.
 The system is completed by smartphone alerts and notifications which are fully customizable.

-Although their station design is not as elaborate as that of other manufacturers, it does look like a step in the right direct.
+Although their station design is not as elaborate as that of other manufacturers, it does look like a step in the right direction.
 Highly advanced devices are getting smaller by the day, and Netatmo clearly understands the need to provide compact digital solutions for residential meteorological monitoring.

 Home weather stations are becoming more and more accurate and thus the demand for them is increasingly high.
 Because there are so many abnormal weather patterns around the globe these days, it makes sense that personal weather stations for residential use come with more and more monitoring instruments.